BlackBindy/neuroevolution-ai-on-danurivr/README.md

-# NeuroEvolution AI on DanuriVR
+# Neuroevolution AI on DanuriVR

-The NeuroEvolution AI on DanuriVR that dodges a bomb.<br>
+The Neuroevolution AI implemented on DanuriVR where AI dodges a bomb.<br>
 It uses an Artificial Neural Network as a score function and evolves with Genetic Algorithm.

 <br>